Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Discussion

 \subsection{Design Implications Beyond Factual Hinting}

 The revised Bloom’s taxonomy of educational goals \cite{bloom1956taxonomy, anderson2001taxonomy} organizes cognitive processes from remember and understand through apply, analyze, evaluate, and create, while distinguishing knowledge goals between factual, conceptual, procedural, and metacognitive dimensions.
 Our study deliberately focused on factual knowledge at the lower levels of this hierarchy, where hints primarily supported remembering and understanding.
-This scope allowed us to systematically examine the role of hinting, but also revealed several limitations in current systems, for instance, challenges in robust answer assessment and misalignment between automatic evaluation metrics and learner perceptions.
+This scope allowed us to systematically examine the role of hinting, while revealing several limitations in current technology that impede reliable implementation in authentic educational settings.
+For instance, challenges in robust answer assessment and misalignment between automatic evaluation metrics and learner perceptions.
 As one moves upward in Bloom's hierarchy, such limitations become even more consequential: supporting conceptual reasoning, procedural mastery, or metacognitive reflection requires richer forms of adaptation, sensitivity to learner goals, and integration of affective and self-regulatory scaffolding.
-Next, we outline design implications that extend beyond factual hinting, drawing on our findings to point toward future directions for building tutoring systems capable of supporting higher-order learning.
+Here we outline design implications that extend beyond factual hinting, drawing on our findings to point toward future directions for building tutoring systems capable of supporting higher-order learning.